-All requests for sick leave shall be in writing and approved by the appropriate supervisor or designee prior to use.
-However, in the event prior notification is not possible, an employee must immediately contact his/her supervisor regarding the intended absence no later than 30 minutes after their scheduled starting time, giving a reason sufficient to justify the absence.
-Such notification is required daily unless otherwise instructed by the Department Head or designee.

-Employees absent for three (3) consecutive work days without notification as outlined in this paragraph will be considered to have resigned without notice and will be terminated from County employment.
+- A. All requests for sick leave appointments shall be submitted in the electroic time keeping system, for approval from a supervisor.
+In the event prior notification is not possible, an employee must contact his/her supervisor regarding the absence no later than 30 minutes after their schedule starting time.
+Daily notification is required.. - B. Employees absent for three (3) consecutive work days without notification as outlined in this paragraph will be considered to have resigned without notice and will be terminated from County employment.